-It may be known as the land of many crows, but Wagga Wagga and surrounds is fast evolving into the land of boutique stays, quality coffee, gourmet restaurants, fine wines and rich cultural experiences.
+It may be known as the land of many crows, but Wagga Wagga and surrounds are fast evolving into the land of boutique stays, quality coffee, gourmet restaurants, fine wines and rich cultural experiences.

 Planted alongside the Murrumbidgee River near the Great Dividing Range in New South Wales’ Riverina region is Wagga Wagga.
 Translated as ‘the land of many crows’ from the Wiradjuri Aboriginal language, the inland city is emerging as one of the state’s most idyllic weekend escapes.
 We’ve uncovered the best places to eat, stay and play while you’re there.

-10BestSt, formerly known as The Blessed Bean, is located on one of Wagga’s main streets in the centre of town.
+Larry’s, formerly known as 10BestSt, is located on one of the main streets in the centre of town and is one of the most popular cafes in Wagga Wagga.
 The specialty coffee roasters serve up excellent coffee alongside a well-rounded breakfast menu.
 You’ll find old favourites such as eggs benedict, smashed avocado, eggs your way and toasted muesli served with seasonal fruits and yoghurt, as well as a selection of tasty sides to build your own ideal dish.

 Address: 10 Best Street, Wagga Wagga, NSW

 At first glance, Fitz Cafe looks like a tiny takeaway cafe with limited outdoor seating, but step inside through the door to the left and you’ll find the cafe’s cosy indoor seating area.
 Industrial-looking lights dangle from the jungle growth of greenery on the ceiling and chilled tunes play over the speakers.
-Sit and enjoy a coffee and one of the many treats from the cafe’s counter cabinet, or choose from their extensive all-day breakfast menu.
+Sit and enjoy a coffee and one of the many treats from the cafe’s counter cabinet or choose from their extensive all-day breakfast menu.
 There are also salads, wraps and focaccias available to order for lunch.
 The cafe offers gluten-free and vegan options.

 Address: 84-86 Fitzmaurice Street, Wagga Wagga, NSW